 One of my clients had a product that was very successful for removing lingering brown spots caused by acne for customers in China.
 The product got rave reviews.
-That is, until one day we got a hysterical phone call from our distributor.
-Women using the product were coming into her shop with even bigger brown spots on their faces.
+That is, until that day we got a hysterical phone call from our distributor.
+Women using the product were coming into our distributor’s shop with even bigger brown spots on their faces.
 One woman had big purple blotches.
 And several reported shades of pink and green.

-Ethnic differences are important in successful skin care, especially for acne.
+Ethnic differences are important in successful skin care2, especially for acne.
 This article will give you five examples of the most important ethnic and genetic skin care considerations.

 All kinds of skin use the pigment melanin to fight inflammation, but since most persons of African descent are endowed with a great deal of melanin in their skins, they tend to develop especially dark spots after acne.
 Any treatment that traumatizes the skin to get rid of brown spots actually makes the spots darker, or triggers a condition called vitiligo, which destroys all of the pigment in the skin.
 The dermatologist prescribed Barbara a very mild antioxidant cream that promised to lighten her brown spots very slowly, but without danger of creating even worse skin problems.

 Brown spots on fair skin are a lot easier to treat.
 Because fair skin contains relatively few melanocytes, the cells that make the pigment melanin, irritation of the skin is very unlikely to cause permanent pigmentation.
 The doctor offered Hilde a laser treatment that would make her freckles a thing of the past in just a few days4.

 Many Asians, and especially many Japanese people, prefer to cleanse with oil-based bath and beauty products.
 They have to steer clear of any kind of shampoo, soap, or acne treatment that foams, and they should wear rubber gloves when using household cleaners to avoid acne-like bumps that are actually a form of hand eczema.